-My January 18 post in this blog, "The (business development) gods help those who help themselves," cites various studies in which lawyers claim that business development training is critical to their success, but that their firms don't provide it.
+My earlier post, "The (business development) gods help those who help themselves," cites various studies in which lawyers claim that business development training is critical to their success, but that their firms don't provide it.
 Many of those quoted used terms such as "critical," "survival," etc. to communicate the importance of such skills, and the training to develop them.

-Last November, Allan Colman and Frank Mims cited the following from last Fall's ALM Intelligence survey, which "reviewed cross-selling, client retention, utilizing metrics, and the importance of ongoing evaluation and refinement of targets and individual efforts."
+An ALM Intelligence survey some years back "reviewed cross-selling, client retention, utilizing metrics, and the importance of ongoing evaluation and refinement of targets and individual efforts,” revealed this surprising data:

 "In fact, last fall's ALM Intelligence survey on laterals indicated that of the 48% of laterals who moved firms before becoming partners, a very large percentage made the switch to get business development training and support."